2006 Chinese motorcycle Grand Prix

 The 2006 Chinese motorcycle Grand Prix was the fourth race of the 2006 Motorcycle Grand Prix season.
 It took place on the weekend of 12–14 May 2006 at the Shanghai International Circuit.

-Dani Pedrosa and Nicky Hayden, riding their Honda's in the MotoGP race.
+Dani Pedrosa and Nicky Hayden, riding their Hondas in the MotoGP race.
 They went on to finish first and second, which was Pedrosa's first victory in the MotoGP class.